FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

   * *Vyssotsky at Bell Labs 1960s for dataflow analysis*
   * *Kildall 1973 paper, work by Hecht and Ullman for Iterative dataflow analysis*

-Wikipedia also has many reference with Kendall at the top amoung many others.
+Wikipedia also has many reference with Kendall at the top among many others.

 ### Which good conferences have recently published papers about similar problems?
 (PHI)